Kiwa-cho Mine Museum 紀和町鉱山資料館

 A modern mine was opened at the site in 1934 during the Showa Period and was worked until 1978 when the mines were closed and the miners and their families began to drift away, resulting in a dramatic decline in the local population.

 During the Second World War, a group of British POW's were forced to work at the mine.
-Most of the 300 so-called "Iruka Boys" survived their experience but 16 of them died and a memorial called Little Britain has been built nearby, thanks to the efforts of a local woman.
+Most of the 300 so-called "Iruka Boys" survived their experience but 16 of them died and a memorial called Little Britain has been built nearby.
+The construction of the memorial was thanks to the efforts of a locally-born woman, Keiko Holmes OBE.

 Kiwa-cho Mine Museum Exhibits